SSRdogs.org.au

 If your dog originally came from a rescue group please contact them, most would be very concerned and will try to help.

-4. Try to rehome the pet yourself
+4. If you are trying to rehome the pet yourself

-7. Advertise
+6. Advertise

-9. Network
+7. Network

 To your veterinarian.